Sly1024/soko-dotnet/README.md

 ########       x - dead cell
 ```

-These cells can be detected once the level is loaded and we can prevent pushing a box into them by filtering out these in
+These cells can be detected and marked once the level is loaded and we can prevent pushing a box into them by filtering out
-the `GetPossibleMoves` function.
+these in the `GetPossibleMoves` function.
 This only applies to *push moves*.
 A pull move can never move a box into a dead cell.

 Note: Even though dead cell detection only filters out moves/states from a forward solve, it still affects the dual
 forward + backward solve because the two threads reach the common state sooner with less visited states on both sides.